FPI projections show big trouble for Big 12

 Best chance to win their conference?
 Check (69 percent).

-Highest top-four Strength of Record chance?
+Highest top-four strength-of-record chance?
 Check (54 percent).

 In fact, Clemson's toughest game on the schedule right now is at Texas A&M on Sept.
 8, a game the Tigers have a 76 percent chance to win.